vtexdocs/help-center-content/docs/tutorials/en/configuring-logistics-for-a-marketplace.md

 ---
-title: How to set up logistics for a marketplace
+title: 'How to set up logistics for a marketplace'
 id: tutorials_390
 status: PUBLISHED
 createdAt: 2017-04-27T22:07:25.530Z